ganeshpatil0101/object-watcher/README.md

 Object watcher is library used to add a watercher on object.
 Whenever object properties being read or write get callback & set callback will be notified with the object property.
+This library will not make any changes on exisiting structure of the object Object read or set new values to objects are same as read
 ## Commands

 library code inside `/src`.